vae-soli-fr/dds-upload/README.md

 Vae Soli DDS Upload
 ==============

-a SpringBoot project to upload, resize and convert JPEG/PNG/GIF to DDS
+a SpringBoot project to upload, resize/crop and convert JPEG/PNG/GIF to DDS